WHAT TO EXPECT

 - Head to the flight line and wait for the LCO to start accepting flight cards.
 They will assign you to a pad and let you know when you can go out to load your rocket.
 Don’t be afraid to ask questions if you’re not familiar with the pad system.
 This is especially true with rails.

 - Go back to the observation area and watch your rocket fly into the sky!

 - When the LCO says so, go recover your rocket.

 At the end of the launch window, please consider staying to help tear down.
 Many hands make light work.
 Always clean up your area.
 Leave the site at least as clean as you found it.

 Other important things to remember:

 - Always listen to the RSO(s) and LCO(s).
 Their job is to keep everyone safe.
-And WSR will never compromise on safety.
+WSR will never compromise on safety.

-- If you forgot something, don’t be afraid to ask questions.
+- Don’t be afraid to ask questions.
 If you need or forgot something, ask around.
 Someone will probably be able to help you out, especially the club officers.